jayprophit/cs50-Python/Python Documentation.md

 # class within a class
 you can have a class within another class.  meaning a parent class and a child classes

+# static methods

+@staticmethod

+# inheritance
+the ability to have a hierarchical meaning, one class can borrow or inherit from attributes, mehtods or variables if they all have them in common